-The administration submits the following policies for a first reading by the full Board.
-These policies have been revised by both the Policy Committee and the Board Worksession.
+The administration submits the following policies for a final reading by the full Board.
+These policies have been revised by both the Policy Committee and the Board Worksession and were presented to the Board for a first reading at the May 5, 2008 meeting.